zippunov/nodejs-cluster-test/README.md

 ## Architecture

-Two most critical requirements of the assignment dictates architectural solution.
+The two most critical assignment requirements dictate the architectural solution.

 - Large payload size
-- Requirement to respond to the REST API call not waiting for data to be saved.
+- Requirement to respond to the REST API call without waiting for data to be saved.

 This leads to the following consideration:

-- Under high load, having comparatively large request payload might block other REST calls while NodeJS thread piping large stream.
-It will be blocked not in a sense of Blocking IO but incoming large stream always will be ready with next buffer processing callbacks.
+- Under high load, having a comparatively large request payload might block other REST calls while the NodeJS thread piping a large stream.
+It will be blocked not in a sense of Blocking IO but the incoming large stream always will be ready with the next buffer processing callbacks.

-    So I decided to implement NodeJS with set of identical NodeJS workers.
+  So I decided to implement NodeJS Cluster with a set of identical NodeJS workers.

-- As we respond immediately to client request without saving data, we need to store collected data for further processing in the queue.
+- As we respond immediately to client requests without saving data, we need to store collected data for further processing in the queue.

-- Considering that this is just an coding exercise, not real world application, I am using in-memory queue.
+- Considering that this is just a coding exercise, not a real-world application, I am using the in-memory queue.

-    In the real application I would choose real persistent queue like Kafka.
+  In the real application, I would choose a real persistent queue like Kafka or NATS. e.t.c

-- With this architecture it becomes extremely important to have a proper graceful service shutdown.
+- With this architecture, it becomes extremely important to have a proper graceful service shutdown.

 ![Architecture diagram](/doc/diagram.png)

 ## This is still WIP.